twbs/bootstrap/docs/4.0/components/forms.md

 Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

 {% callout warning %}
 We **highly recommend** custom validation styles as native browser defaults are not announced to screen readers.
+Please ensure to manage `aria-describedby` attribute on `input` element according to the validation state.
 {% endcallout %}

 ### How it works